 - There is a lack of formal support for people living in informal accommodation, particularly healthcare, food and sanitation – this needs to be overcome and the focus on having a fixed official address for access to non-emergency healthcare needs to be altered.

 - EU funding should not only be focused at the state level.
 Doing so creates the dichotomy of ‘good’ formal housing and ‘bad’ informal housing and leads to implications for healthcare, access to amenities, and ‘othering’ of communities.
 This is particularly important during a pandemic when formal housing has shown itself once again to be insufficient.

 To conclude then, we argue that EU policy decisions require better grounding in the evidence.
 That the current situation facing refugees is one of inadequate shelter, a slow asylum process, over-crowding, and lengthy queues and that this reality is partially a result of policy decision making that sees formal and informal housing provision on an unsubstantiated binary of good and bad.

 Dr Patrycja Rozbicka is a Senior Lecturer in Politics and International Relations at Aston University, UK, studying various stakeholders’ participation in policy-making and implementation.
-Her most recent book explores none-state actors’ engagement in the national policies development in the Central and Easter European Countries.
-Find out more about Patrycja here, and follow her on Twitter [@patibeast]’
+Her most recent book explores none-state actors’ engagement in the national policies development in the Central and Eastern European Countries.
+Find out more about Patrycja here, and follow her on Twitter [@patibeast].